 Tile the area

-Once you have everything planned out, it’s time to actually start laying tile.
+Once you have everything planned, it’s time to start laying tile.
 You can use either mastic or thin-set mortar for your backsplash.
 Mastic has a stronger hold but should only be used in areas with little water use.
 Thin-set isn’t organic, while mastic is, so it’s less susceptible to mold.

-Apply the first tile sheet and give it a slight twist back and forth to spread the mortar on the back of it.
+Apply the first tile sheet and slightly twist it back and forth to spread the mortar on the back of it.
 Be sure to leave that 1/8-inch expansion gap between the counter and tile using either a spacer, depending on size, or shims.

 Tip: If the sheet slides around too much and mortar comes through the joint lines, you’re applying it too thick.
-Remove the sheet and scrape off some of the mortar, re-trowel the wall, and reapply the sheet.
+Remove the sheet, scrape off some of the mortar, re-trowel the wall, and reapply the sheet.
 Scrape out any mortar between the joints with a utility knife.

 Cutting Tile

-You may have to cut tile around outlets or curved areas depending on the layout of your space or the design of the tile sheets.
-Most tile sheets come with a mesh backing that makes it easy to cut out individual pieces or rows.
-If you aren’t that lucky, you’ll need to use either a snap cutter or wet saw.
+You may have to cut tile around outlets or curved areas depending on your space’s layout or the tile sheets’ design.
+Most tile sheets come with a mesh backing that makes cutting out individual pieces or rows easy.
+You’ll need a snap cutter or a wet saw if you aren’t that lucky.

 If using ceramic or glass tile, a snap cutter would work best.
 You’ll score the tile a few times and apply pressure using the handle to snap the tile in half.
 A wet saw is required for natural stone tile because a snap cutter will cause the stone to crumble.
-For curved areas, you’ll have to use a nipper, which is great for small, narrow cuts.
+You’ll have to use a nipper for curved areas, which is excellent for minor, narrow cuts.

 Finishing touches